 If working hands-on to care for and help patients is something that appeals to you, vocational nursing may be the right choice!

 Most licensed vocational nurses work full time and can work in areas such as:

 - Hospitals (state, local, and private)

 - Home healthcare services

-Wherever you want to be for your future nursing career, there’s a place for you!
+Wherever you are, and wherever you want to be, there’s a place in nursing for you!